MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/site/traceFailedRequestsLogging.md

-Trace Failed Requests Logging for a Site <traceFailedRequestsLogging>
+Trace Failed Requests Logging for a Site &lt;traceFailedRequestsLogging&gt;
 ====================
 <a id="001"></a>
 ## Overview